lcolladotor/biocthis/.github/ISSUE_TEMPLATE/feature_request_template.md

 assignees: ''
 ---

-Please ask questions about how to use `` on the Bioconductor Support Site at <https://support.bioconductor.org> using the appropriate tag(s) including the one for this package.
+Please ask questions about how to use `biocthis` on the Bioconductor Support Site at <https://support.bioconductor.org> using the appropriate tag(s) including the one for this package.